Fire Station Location Study

 - Maintain the current 10-station network

-Rebuild stations over time at existing (or nearby) locations. - Consolidate to a 7-station model (consultant and staff recommendation)
+Rebuild stations over time at existing (or nearby) locations. - Consolidate to a 7-station model (consultant and staff recommendation; ratified by Council on October 15, 2025)

 Close three stations, modernize two, and rebuild four to reduce overlap and reinvest in high-quality facilities.
 See Appendix II for the proposed Implementation Plan. - Further consolidate to a 5-station model